soulik/ztls/README.md

 * Output endpoint - used to get/send data from/to the service
 * Control endpoint (hidden at the moment) - used to manage proxy

+## Building

+This project make a heavy use of C++11 features (lambdas, threads, ...) so make sure that your compiler supports them.

 ## API
 * Initializers - return ztls context object pointer